US Navy says drone strike hit oil tanker off Oman, killing 2 | Law-Order

 Zodiac Maritime described the Mercer Street's owners as Japanese, without naming them.
 Shipping authority Lloyd's List identified the vessel's ultimate owner as Taihei Kaiun Co., which belongs to the Tokyo-based Nippon Yusen Group.

-"Iran is not just an Israeli problem, but an exporter of terrorism, destruction and instability that affects the whole world," Lapid wrote. ''We can never remain silent in the face of Iranian terrorism, which also harms freedom of navigation."
+“Iran is not just an Israeli problem, but an exporter of terrorism, destruction and instability that affects the whole world,” Lapid wrote. ''We can never remain silent in the face of Iranian terrorism, which also harms freedom of navigation.”
+Lapid spoke with US Secretary of State Antony Blinken on Saturday.
+The State Department said the two diplomats “agreed to work with the United Kingdom, Romania and other international partners to investigate the facts, provide support and consider the appropriate next steps.”
 Other Israel-linked ships have been targeted in recent months as well amid a shadow war between the two nations, with Israeli officials blaming the Islamic Republic for the assaults.

 Israel meanwhile has been suspected in a series of major attacks targeting Iran's nuclear program.
 Also, Iran saw its largest warship recently sink under mysterious circumstances in the nearby Gulf of Oman.